flippedAben/auto-cronometer/README.md

 - The Cronometer website doesn't get a massive UI update that messes up all of my assumptions on which web elements are where.
+- Cronometer recipe ID changes whenever you edit a recipe.

 ## Setup